adityaranjan932/Resume/README.md

-# Resume
+# # HTML Resume Template

-"Creating a simple resume effortlessly from HTML with this GitHub repository."
+Use this repository to create a professional resume using HTML.
+Easily customize your content within the HTML structure, preview in a web browser, and generate print-friendly or PDF versions.
+Contributions are welcome!